 12. The Last Things (Eschatology)

-The doctrine of the Last Things encompasses beliefs about the end of human life and the world.
+The doctrine of the Last Things encompasses beliefs about the end of human life and human history.
 It includes teachings on death, judgment, heaven, hell, and purgatory.
 Catholics believe in the resurrection of the body and the eternal life of the soul.

 These 12 doctrines form the bedrock of Catholic theology, guiding the faithful in their spiritual journey and relationship with God.
 They reflect the richness and depth of the Catholic faith, rooted in centuries of tradition and divine revelation.